onflow/flip-fest/README.md

 Each project is divided into one or more milestones depending on the complexity.
 Read more about milestones [here](https://www.hackerearth.com/challenges/hackathon/flip-fest/#prizes).

 ### Instructions
-Complete the required work on the respective existing or new repsoitory/repositories following any relevant guidelines and including proper PR documentation.
-Once all the work for a milestone has been completed, summarize the works done across other repos into a single PR on this repository.
+Complete the required work on the respective milestone via any relvant repsoitory/repositories (make a new public one if required).
+Follow any relevant guidelines and including proper PR documentation on those repos.
+Once all the work for a milestone has been completed, summarize the work done across all repos into a single PR on this repository.

 To be eligible for rewards, teams must submit a PR to:
 `/submissions/issue-#/milestone-#/team-name`